wfetut/wdqfefe/rfd/0128-aws-integration-tests.md

 to perform the required actions.
 We need to protect these roles from being too permissive or being used to escalate privileges to other resources in the AWS account.

+### AWS Account

+The AWS account used to run the E2E tests must be isolated from the other AWS accounts used by Teleport.
+This will prevent the E2E tests from affecting the other AWS accounts and will allow us to easily clean up the resources created by the E2E tests.
+It will also prevent devs from mistakenly deleting resources used by E2E tests because they won't have admin privileges into `ci` account as opposed to `dev` accounts.
+The AWS account reserved for CI is `teleport-ci-cd-prod`.

+## Future Work

+This RFD focuses on the E2E tests for AWS but the same approach will be pursued for other cloud providers.
+The next step will be to implement the same E2E tests for GCP and Azure.